 A fire starter will come in handy several times during your trip.
 For example, making a campfire to warm up to in the evenings.
 You also may need a flame to get your camp stove going.

-Camping saw
+Camping Saw

 If you truly are out in the woods camping, you may need a camping saw to get you out of a situation.
-For example, if a tree branch is in the way or gathering firewood, you will need a saw.
+For example, if a tree branch is in the way or you are gathering firewood, you will need a saw.

 Camping shovel

-A camping shovel is important to help clear the ground for your tent and build your firepit.
+A camping shovel is essential to help clear the ground for your tent and build your firepit.
 You will also use the shovel to stir up the coals and put out your campfire at night.

 Poop.
 How else do you plan on burying it?
 It’s gross but necessary, and not burying your poop is way grosser.
 So, bring a shovel.

-Book, notepad, and pen
+Book, Notepad, and Pen

 Camping is a great time to start a new book, with no distractions to get in the way.
 Maybe there is that book you have always wanted to read, now is a perfect time.

-Map of the surrounding area
+Map of the Surrounding Area

 Please bring along a detailed map of the surrounding area, get as familiar with it as possible.
 Then, ask questions to others in the area and get their advice and tips.